-Belmore falls is located 9km out of Robertson, there are two lookout points at about 50m and 200m from the car park, the second of the two gives you a higher less obstructed view of the falls, the featured image of this walk from taken from that spot.
-It's recommended that you visit these falls just after some rain to really take in the most of the stunning falls.
+Belmore Falls is located 9km out of Robertson and 2 hours south of Sydney, there are two lookout points at about 50m and 200m from the car park, the second of the two gives you a higher less obstructed view of the falls, the featured image of this walk from taken from that spot.
+It's recommended that you visit these falls just after some rain to really take in most of the stunning falls.

 You can get down to the falls themselves, for information as to how, please see here.
 (Please note the way to the bottom does involve risks and is no longer an official track by National Parks)